Find Schools

 • Adjunct Instructor

-There were about 17,900 jobs for Sociology Professor in 2016 (in the United States).
+In the United States, there were 17,900 jobs for Sociology Professor in 2016.
 New jobs are being produced at a rate of 9.5% which is above the national average.
 The Bureau of Labor Statistics predicts 1,700 new jobs for Sociology Professor by 2026.
-There will be an estimated 1,600 positions for Sociology Professor per year.
+The BLS estimates 1,600 yearly job openings in this field.

 undefined